 AK002 has received orphan drug designation in the United States for the treatment of EG and EGE.
 We have initiated a randomized, double-blind, placebo-controlled Phase 2 trial with AK002 in patients with EG with or without EGE.
-The trial will enroll approximately 60 patients with active, moderate to severe, biopsy-confirmed EG (>30 eosinophils/hpf in 5 hpf), and will randomize patients 1:1:1 to receive: (a) four monthly doses of 0.3 mg/kg AK002, (b) 0.3 mg/kg for the first month followed by three doses of 1.0 mg/kg AK002 given monthly, or (c) monthly placebo.
+The trial will enroll approximately 60 patients with active, moderate to severe, biopsy-confirmed EG (>30 eosinophils/hpf in 5 hpf), and will randomize patients 1:1:1 to receive: (a) 0.3 mg/kg for the first month followed by three doses of 1.0 mg/kg AK002 given monthly, (b) 0.3 mg/kg for the first month followed by three doses of 1.0 mg/kg AK002 given monthly, (b) 0.3 mg/kg for the first month followed by three doses of 1.0 mg/kg AK002 given monthly, (b) 0.3 mg/kg for the first month followed by 1.0 mg/kg, 3.0 mg/kg and 3.0 mg/kg given monthly, or (c) monthly placebo.
 The primary endpoint is the reduction in gastric eosinophils post-treatment with AK002.
-We have developed a proprietary daily Patient Reported Outcome ("PRO") questionnaire to be used to assess the change in EG patient symptoms, such as abdominal pain, cramping, nausea/vomiting and diarrhea, in our clinical trials.
+The secondary endpoints include changes in EG patient symptoms, such as abdominal pain, nausea, vomiting and diarrhea, as reported by patients using our proprietary daily Patient Reported Outcome ("PRO") questionnaire.
 The PRO was developed based on published guidance from the FDA on the development of PRO instruments, and is expected to be used to help determine safety and efficacy in future clinical trials.

 We anticipate that a number of EG patients enrolled in the trial will also have EGE or eosinophilic esophagitis ("EoE").
 If sufficient patients with EoE and EGE are enrolled in the trial, it may be possible to evaluate response to treatment with AK002 in these diseases as well.
 Patients completing the randomized portion of the trial will be eligible to enroll in a nine month safety exposure trial.
-Top-line data from the Phase 2 trial are expected during the second quarter of 2019.
+Top-line data from the Phase 2 trial are expected during mid-2019.
 Based on discussions with the FDA, we believe that this Phase 2 trial, if successful, and a single Phase 3 trial, if successful, may be sufficient for regulatory approval of AK002 in EG.